 We practise yoga with bare feet so please arrive with clean feet and leave your shoes at the studio entrance.

 Note: For women, flared or loose clothes may seem comfortable, but don’t allow the teacher or you to clearly see how your body is positioned.
 It’s better to wear yoga tights that come in around the ankle.
 For men, a singlet is better than a T-shirt to give your shoulders and arms the greatest range of movement, and bike pants, or shorts or pants with stretch, are preferable to board shorts.

-After you have signed in, turn off your mobile phone, put your belongings away and grab any equipment (mat, blanket, bolster) you may need for the class.
+After you have signed in, turn off your mobile phone, put your belongings away and set up your equipment (mat, blanket, bolster) you will need for the class.

-Position your mat in the middle of the room so you are near the teacher and other students who are more familiar with the Yoga Synergy method.
+The teacher will advise you where to set up so that you can have the best view of what the teacher is doing.
+They are most likely to position your mat towards the middle of the room so you are near the teacher and other students who are more familiar with the Yoga Synergy method.
 That way, you can better see what’s going on and will have people around you for prompts, if you’re not sure about a pose.
 Also, if you position your mat at the end of a row, you will find yourself leading the class at times during the sequence.
 If you can’t find a spot your teacher will make one for you.